code-423n4/2024-03-dittoeth/README.md

   - Redemptions in the correct order
 - Redemptions
   - Proposals are intentionally overly conservative in considering an SR to ineligible (with regards to `minShortErc`) to prevent scenarios of ercDebt under `minShortErc`
-  - There is an issue when `claimRemaningCollateral()` is called on a SR that is included in a proposal and is later correctly disputed.
+  - There is an issue when `claimRemainingCollateral()` is called on a SR that is included in a proposal and is later correctly disputed.
   - Undecided on how to distribute the redemption fee, maybe to dusd holders rather than just the system.
   - Currently allowed to redeem at any CR under 2, even under 1 CR.